MasterBirdy/portfolio-3/src/projects/countryviewer.md

 slug: countryviewer
 backgroundColor: "#60d1bc"
 backgroundColor2: "#9EABE4"
 description: A Vue application using the REST Countries API to complete a front end challenge by Frontend Mentor, replicating UI design specifications to make a country data viewer.
+You can sort by region, filter names, and get specific country data.
 demolink: https://awesome-colden-14cbac.netlify.com/
 githublink: https://github.com/MasterBirdy/rest-countries
 technologies: